danlynn/claudia/README.md

 You are now ready to create a claudia.js lambda function.
 This is adapted from the [Hello World AWS Lambda function](https://www.claudiajs.com/tutorials/hello-world-lambda.html) tutorial on the Claudia.js website.

-1. Create a new JS file named 'hello-world.js' to hold your lambda function.
+1. Create a new file named `hello-world.js` in your laptop's project folder to hold your lambda function.

 2. Copy the following into the JS file: